What Is Psoriatic Arthritis?

 Imaging Tests

 Imaging tests, such as X-rays and magnetic resonance imaging (MRI), may be utilized to assess joint damage and detect signs of inflammation.
 X-rays can reveal joint erosions, narrowing of joint spaces, and bony changes that can occur in psoriatic arthritis.
-MRI, on the other hand, can provide more detailed information about inflammation in the joints, tendons, and soft tissues, assisting in the diagnosis and assessment of disease activity.
+Conversely, MRI can provide more detailed information about inflammation in the joints, tendons, and soft tissues, assisting in diagnosing and assessing disease activity.

 Evaluation of Skin Symptoms

-Given the close association between psoriasis and psoriatic arthritis, the evaluation of skin symptoms is essential in the diagnosis.
+Given the close association between psoriasis and psoriatic arthritis, evaluating skin symptoms is essential in diagnosing psoriasis.
 Your healthcare provider may refer you to a dermatologist, who can assess the characteristic skin lesions of psoriasis and confirm the diagnosis.
-Skin biopsies may also be performed in some cases to aid in the diagnosis.
+In some cases, skin biopsies may also be performed to aid the diagnosis.

 Referral to Rheumatologist

-If psoriatic arthritis is suspected, your healthcare provider may refer you to a rheumatologist, a specialist in the diagnosis and treatment of arthritis and other rheumatic diseases.
+If psoriatic arthritis is suspected, your healthcare provider may refer you to a rheumatologist, a specialist in diagnosing and treating arthritis and other rheumatic diseases.
 The rheumatologist will further evaluate your symptoms, review your medical history, and order any additional tests or imaging studies as needed.
 They will work closely with you to develop an individualized treatment plan based on the specific features of your condition.

 Treatment Options for Psoriatic Arthritis

-The treatment of psoriatic arthritis is aimed at reducing pain, inflammation, and joint damage, as well as improving overall functioning and quality of life.
+The treatment of psoriatic arthritis aims to reduce pain, inflammation, and joint damage and improve overall functioning and quality of life.
 The specific treatment approach will depend on the severity of the condition and individual needs.

 Medications